 One important thing to keep in mind is that a Request for Reconsideration does not extend the time in which to appeal the trademark examining attorney’s final refusal.
 Therefore, if you anticipate having to file an appeal, it is good practice to file a Notice of Appeal soon after receiving the final refusal in order to preserve your right to appeal just in case your Request for Reconsideration is denied.

 If you have received a final refusal from the Trademark Office and need some assistance from a skilled trademark attorney with preparing and filing a Request for Reconsideration, please contact me right away for your free consultation.
-You can easily reach me by phone at (314) 749-4059, through email (email@example.com), or by using the contact form located on this page.
+You can easily reach me by phone at (314) 749-4059, through email (firstname.lastname@example.org), or by using the contact form located on this page.
 I look forward to hearing from you soon.